tomi-sarpola-nortal/n-medi-hub-fb/README.md

 The application requires several composite indexes in Firestore for optimal query performance.
 The definitions for these indexes are located in the `firestore.indexes.json` file at the root of the project.

 To create these indexes in your Firebase project, run the following command from your terminal:

+If you haven't set a default Firebase project for your local environment, you may need to run `firebase use --add` first.
+See the [Firebase CLI documentation](https://firebase.google.com/docs/cli#project_aliases) for more details on managing projects.

 ```bash
 firebase deploy --only firestore:indexes
 ```